NatalieCheong/MCP_for_Simple_Financial_Stock_Market/README.md

 ## ⚠️ Legal Disclaimer

-**IMPORTANT**: This software is for educational and informational purposes only.
+**IMPORTANT**: This software is for educational and informational purposes only and is intended for non-commercial use.
 It is not intended as financial advice, investment guidance, or professional recommendation.

 ### What This System Does
 - Provides factual financial data and market information